lutherism/state/README.md

 ## Composes dehydrated states ##

-Add `hydrate()` and `dehydrate()` functions to your stores, and state will compose JSON blobs which can be used to rehydrate your app back to a previous state.
+Add `hydrate()` and `dehydrate()` methods to your stores, and state will compose JSON blobs which can be used to rehydrate your app back to a previous state.
 Very usefull for integration testing and server-side rendering.